Rotator Cuff Stabilty For The Shoulder Joint

 The muscle peaks during abduction and scaption movements at 30-60 degrees, it compresses the gleno-humeral joint and counter pulls the superior pull of the deltoid on the humerus.
 Emg activity studies show it is activated in punching, rowing, push up and thus highlighting its importance as a dynamic stabiliser.

-The role of these 2 muscles include, resisting superior and anterior translation of the humerus, whilst providing compression and ER to allow the humerus to clear the shoulder joint during overhead movements.
-The infraspinatus appears to be the greater ER of the 2 and is greatly affected by the position of the Glenohumeral joint.
+The role of these 2 muscles includes, resisting superior and anterior translation of the humerus, whilst providing compression and ER to allow the humerus to clear the shoulder joint during overhead movements.
+The greater ER of the two appears to be the infraspinatus.
+The position of the Glenohumeral joint greatly affects it.

-During abduction infraspinatus has its greatest effect to ER the humerus at 0 degrees abduction and lower ranges of abduction.
-Teres minor remains constant thoughout range.
+During abduction, infraspinatus has its greatest effect on ER the humerus at 0 degrees abduction and lower ranges of abduction.
+Teres minor remains constant throughout range.
 At larger ranges of abduction, deltoid and supraspinatus work to ER as teres minor and infraspinatus are less effective.

-ER in side lying: see image to right
+ER in side-lying: see image to the right

 Also the same exercise as to the right but with a towel between the elbow and torso.
 Squeeze the towel against the body to increase teres minor activity.

 The subscapularis aids in glenohumeral stability by adding compression and provides IR.
 It has the greatest effort of IR at 90 and 0 degrees abduction.
-It acts as an dynamic stabiliser in push ups, dynamic hug and diagonal exercises.
+It acts as a dynamic stabiliser in push-ups, dynamic hug and diagonal exercises.

 At 0 degrees of abduction, larger muscles such as latissimus dorsi, pecs and teres major assist the movement of IR and therefore to isolate IR to just the subscapularis performing the exercise with your arm at 90 degrees is better to prevent less compensation from bigger muscles.

 The deltoid muscle is an effective shoulder abductor at higher angles in contrast to supraspinatus that works better in the lower angles.
-In addition it is more effective as an abductor with ER rather than IR.
-In terms of providing stability, it stabilises at 60 degree in the scapular plane, but in the frontal plane it pulls anteriorly.
-This suggests strengthening exercises of abduction in the frontal plane should be avoided by patients with anterior instability.
+In addition, it is more effective as an abductor with ER rather than IR.
+In terms of providing stability, it stabilises at 60 degrees in the scapular plane, but in the frontal plane, it pulls anteriorly.
+As such, strengthening exercises of abduction in the frontal plane should be avoided by patients with anterior instability.

-The levator scapula, serratus anterior, trapezius, rhomboids and pec minor all have an affect on mobilising the scapula.
+The levator scapula, serratus anterior, trapezius, rhomboids and pec minor all have an effect on mobilising the scapula.

-During elevation of the humerus the scapula moves along its 3 planes in the following ways:
+During the elevation of the humerus the scapula moves along its 3 planes in the following ways: